tcheukueppoo/maat/docs/gc.md

 ## Generational Garbage Collection

+### The Minor Collection

-Objects survive two GC cycles before getting old.
-As you can see, we most of the time insist on the fact that Maat can run in a multi-threaded environment, this is because effectively handling concurrent execution of Maat code is one of the design goals of Maat, we have threads that perform GC in steps and that's good, but a collection pace does not suit every use cases and as a consequence it can make our program consume too much memory which is why having too many potentially unreachable old objects which are later on (**again**) collected in gc **steps** can unwantedly slowdown the collection as the mutator also has the right to allocate more objects.
+Collectible objects survive two GC cycles before getting old.
+As you can see, we most of the time insist on the fact that Maat can run in a multi-threaded environment, this is because effectively handling concurrent execution of Maat code is one of the design goals of Maat, we have threads that perform GC in steps and that's good, but a given collection pace is not always the best for certain cases and as a consequence it can make our program consume too much memory which is why having too many potentially unreachable objects in the old generation which are later on collected in GC **steps** can unwantedly reduce the proportion of collection to memory usage as the mutator also has the right to allocate more objects when interleaved with the garbage collector.
 Also, migrating to the old generation only after surviving 2 GC cycles can reduce the number of short-lived objects that only survive because we happened to GC during their short lifetime.

+The below diagram is a snapshot of the states of objects of a maatine in each of their generations just right after the GC has completed the atomic phase.
+Double line arrows represent the migration of survivals objects from one generation to the next and single line arrows represent write barriers between objects of different generations.
+Of course, objects within a generation are linked and form a complex graph but the represention of these links does not address the issues we want to discuss on.

+* `(#<number>)` represents a given backward write barrier.
+* `(M)` represents the migration of objects from one generation to the other.
+* `[b]` represents a black object.
+* `[w]` represents a white object.
+* `t`:  *touched* mark, for nursery-2 objects pointing to nursery-1 objects.
+* `t1`: *touched1* mark, for old objects pointing to nursery-1 objects.
+* `t2`: *touched2* mark, for old objects pointing to nursery-2 objects.

 ```
                      (#1)